 Guided by Indian Council of Medical Research (ICMR) guidelines, the CBC IEC ensures a competent and objective review of all ethical aspects of the project proposals received by it.
 It strives to protect and promote the dignity, rights and well-being of potential research participants.
 It also makes sure that universal ethical values and international scientific standards are adhered to.
 The committee meets regularly to inform the members on any updates.

-A dedicated Breast Cancer Pathology lab and Biobanking facility to store FFPE blocks and fresh frozen tissue in a minus 80 degree freezer and blood components are functional with appropriate permissions and licenses.
-These facilitate research opportunities which may lead to breakthroughs in breast cancer treatment and prognostication.
+A dedicated Breast Cancer Pathology lab and Biobanking facility is available to store FFPE blocks with appropriate permissions .
+These facilitate research opportunities which may lead to breakthroughs in breast treatment and prognostication.

 A phase III, double-blind, placebo controlled, randomised trial assessing the effects of aspirin on disease recurrence and survival after primary therapy in common non-metastatic solid tumours.
 In India, the trial has been approved by the Directorate of the National Cancer Grid (NCG), and is part of the NCG trials portfolio.
 University College London (UCL) and the Tata Memorial Centre (TMC) are co-sponsors of the trial and have delegated responsibility for the overall management of the Add-Aspirin trial to the MRC CTU at UCL and Tata Memorial Centre CTU for India.